 Traders use technical indicators to determine if specific stocks possess momentum and the best time to buy or sell.
 To exploit the opportunities, the traders must act quickly to increase their chances of making a profit in the short-term.

-How Swing Trading Works
+How Swing Trades Works

-Swing Trading vs. Day Trading
+Swing Trades vs. Day Trading

 #1 Fibonacci retracement